-There are as many as 40 software reliability models proposed in the literature.
-Despite the existence a large quantity (and variation) of these models, the problem of model selection and application is manageable.
+Despite the existence of more than 40 models, the problem of model selection and application is manageable.
 Experience has shown that it is sufficient to consider only a dozen models, including Jelinski-Moranda Model, Generalized Poisson Model, Goel-Okumoto Model, Musa Basic Model, Musa-Okumoto Model, Schneidewind Model, Non-Homogeneous Poisson Process Model, Delayed S-Shape Model, and Littlewood-Verrall Bayesian Model, etc.

-Using these statistical methods provide in [6] (Chapter 3), "best" estimates of reliability can be obtained during testing.
+Using these statistical methods, "best" estimates of reliability are obtained during testing.
 These estimates are then used to project the reliability during field operation in order to determine if the reliability objective has been met.
 This procedure is an iterative process since more testing will be needed if the objective is not met.
 When the operational profile is not fully developed, application of a test compression factor can assist in estimating field reliability.
 A test compression factor is defined as the ratio of execution time required in the operational phase to execution time required in the test phase to cover the input space of the program.
 Since testers during testing are trying to "break" the software by searching through the input space for difficult execution conditions, while users during operation only execute the software at a normal pace, this factor represents the reduction of failure rate (or increase in reliability) during operation with respect to that observed during testing.

 Finally, the projected field reliability has to be validated by comparing it with the observed field reliability.
 This validation not only establishes benchmarks and confidence levels of the reliability estimates, but also provides feedback to the software reliability measurement process for process improvement and better parameter tuning.
-For example, the model validity could be established, the growth of reliability could be determined, and the test compression factor could be refined, etc. Since the engagement and application of software reliability models and the evaluation and interpretation of model results involve tedious computation-intensive tasks, we believe the only practical usage of reliability models is through software tools.
-For this purpose, we designed and implemented a software reliability modeling tool, called Computer-Aided Software Reliability Estimation (CASRE) system [19], for an automatic and systematic approach in estimating software reliability.
+For example, the model validity could be established, the growth of reliability could be determined, and the test compression factor could be refined, etc. Since the engagement and application of software reliability models and the evaluation and interpretation of model results involve tedious computationintensive tasks, we believe the only practical usage of reliability models is through software tools.
+For this purpose, we designed and implemented a software reliability modeling tool, called Computer-Aided Software Reliability Estimation (CASRE) system [18], for an automatic and systematic approach in estimating software reliability.

 CASRE is implemented as a software reliability modeling tool that addresses the ease-of-use issue as well as other issues.
-Figure 11 shows the high-level architecture for CASRE.
+Figure 9 shows the high-level architecture for CASRE.